Thursday, November 21, 2024

 Mechanical, Civil, AeroSpace, Aeronautical

-You’re probably thinking Im crazy to even suggest a macBook but you’ll be surprised to see how many students, including enegineering students, use a MacBooks.
+You’re probably thinking I’m crazy to even suggest a MacBook, but you’d be surprised to see how many students, including engineering students, use MacBooks.
 So are they a NO-NO or a YES-YES?

 It depends.

-They’re a YES YES if you are willing to compromise a few things.
-It is a NO-NO for any engineering (student or pro) focusing solely on 3D CAD work.
+They’re a YES-YES if you are willing to compromise a few things.
+It’s a NO-NO for any engineering (student or pro) focusing solely on 3D CAD work.

-Install Windows on a MacBook too!
-Two ways to do this:
+You can install Windows on a MacBook too!
+Here are two ways to do it:

-1. Install Parallels: Parallels is a software that lets you run windows on top of OSX.
-You can run parallels whenever you need to run Windows only software.
+1. Install Parallels: Parallels is software that lets you run Windows on top of macOS.
+You can use it whenever you need to run Windows-only software.

-2. Buy a pre 2020- MacBook: MacBooks made before 2020 have Intel Chips and BootCamp, both let you install Windows NATIVELY, so you can switch between OSX and Windows with a restart.
+2. Buy a pre-2020 MacBook: MacBooks made before 2020 have Intel chips and BootCamp, which lets you install Windows natively.
+You can switch between macOS and Windows with a simple restart.

 • The best keyboards ever designed (super useful for programming)

-• Super large & responsive trackpads you may not even need to use a Mouse
+• Large and responsive trackpads (you may not even need a mouse)

 • No need to pay for antivirus or worry about viruses